basil08/basil08.github.io/content/post/why-is-governance-difficult.md

 I found sharing these scenarios fruitful because they concisely highlight how is it not obvious to anticipate human behavior.

 **It is buffoonery to criticise someone without prior knowledge of all facets relevant to the case.** With that note, governments (good governments at least) always optimize their decisions in the long-run.
 And at the hazard of sounding obvious, behavioral economics is a fucking awesome subject to study!

+{{<card>}}